Medial-EarlySign/MR_Wiki/Infrastructure C Library/AlgoMarkers/Howto Use AlgoMarker.md

   See: [Setup a new AlgoMarker](Setup%20a%20new%20AlgoMarker.md)

 ### 2. **Build the AlgoMarker Library**
-- Follow the [AlgoMarker Library Setup](../../New%20employee%20landing%20page/index.md#1-algomarker-library) to build the `libdyn_AlgoMarker.so` library, or use a pre-built version if available.
+- Follow the [AlgoMarker Library Setup](../../Installation/index.md#1-algomarker-library) to build the `libdyn_AlgoMarker.so` library, or use a pre-built version if available.

 ### 3. **Build AlgoMarker_Server**
-- Follow the [AlgoMarker_Server Setup](../../New%20employee%20landing%20page/index.md#2-algomarker-wrapper) to build `AlgoMarker_Server`, or use an existing compiled binary.
+- Follow the [AlgoMarker_Server Setup](../../Installation/index.md#2-algomarker-wrapper) to build `AlgoMarker_Server`, or use an existing compiled binary.

 ### 4. **Run the Server**
-You can run the server either locally or using Docker.
+You can run the server either locally or using Docker/Podman.

 #### Local Server
 Run the following command, adjusting the port as needed: